Uppingham School: 13 plus entry guide

 Children who have received conditional offers for Uppingham School will sit further exams in Year 8.
 Prep school applicants normally take the common entrance exams, with different tests available for children applying from schools who do not offer common entrance.

-Uppingham School expects children to achieve a 55% pass mark in the common entrance to fulfil their place in Year 9.
+Prospective pupils at prep-schools that offer common entrance are required to sit these exams in Year 8.
+The School expects a 55% average pass mark in the common entrance to fulfil their place in Year 9.

 5. Final offers